 See my review of Rebecca Comay’s recent book, Mourning Sickness: Hegel and the French Revolution (Stanford, 2010).

-I am a historian of modern Europe interested in the spread of radical social and political ideas.
-After receiving my doctorate from the University of California, Berkeley, I became a postdoctoral associate and lecturer in the Humanities Program and Department of History at Yale University.
+I am a historian of the left in Europe and the Global North.
+I analyze the development of radical ideologies, social movements, and emancipatory politics from the 19th century to the present.
+After receiving my Ph.D. from the University of California, Berkeley, I became a postdoctoral associate and lecturer in the Humanities Program and history department at Yale University.
 I’m also a fellow in Yale’s Whitney Humanities Center.
-My research areas include resistance and subversion, German socialism, exile, human rights, critical theory, and comparative revolutions.
+My research areas include resistance, revolution, counterculture, exile, and critical theory.